chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 ``-j JSON_ATTRIBS``, ``--json-attributes JSON_ATTRIBS``
    A JSON string that is added to the first run of a chef-client.

+``--json-attribute-file FILE``
+   A JSON file to be added to the first run of chef-client.

 ``-N NAME``, ``--node-name NAME``
    The name of the node.